daysofwonder/asmodeenet_widgets_js/README.md

 #### inject

-Method to inject and display a widget in the page.
-You should call it for each widget you want to add in your page (even, if you want to display the same one more than once).
+Method to inject and display a Widget in the page.
+You should call it for each Widget you want to add in your page (even if you want to display the same one more than once).

 Parameters:
 * `name`: _string_, mandatory.
-The name of the widget you want to add.
+The name of the Widget you want to add.
 You can find the list here [Widgets list](#widgets-list)
 * `targetElementSelector`: _string_, mandatory.
-The ID of the HTML tag used as target to place the widget.
+The ID of the HTML tag used as target to place the Widget.
 It should be a CSS Path selector ID (_#IDSTRING_)
 * `options`: _object_, optional.
-Some global options available for all widgets.
-Some specific widgets could add mandatory option parametrizable using this `options` object.
-In this case, the options will be describe in the [Widgets list](#widgets-list).
+Some global options available for all Widgets.
+Some specific Widgets could add mandatory option parametrizable using this `options` object.
+In this case, the options will be described in the [Widgets list](#widgets-list).
     - _`width`_: _mixte_, optional.
-If you want to force a specifc width for the widget you should indicate here.
-It's taking the same type of value of the CSS width parameter : a specific width in pixel (`100px`) or in percentage (`50%`).
+If you want to force a specifc width for the Widget, indicate it here.
+It's taking the same type of value of the CSS width parameter: a specific width in pixel (`100px`) or in percentage (`50%`).
     - _`zoom`_: _float_, optional.
-A CSS zoom factor to apply on the widget.
+A CSS zoom factor to apply on the Widget.

 Asmodee.net Widgets use Media queries for their display.
-So they are desktop views, mobile view, tablet view, etc. Playing with values of _`width`_ and _`zoom`_ permits to display widgets with a desktop view, by example, in a small space authorized (so to prevent the activation of the mobile view).
+So there are desktop views, mobile views, tablet views, etc. Playing with values of _`width`_ and _`zoom`_ allows to display Widgets with a desktop view, by example, in a small authorized space (to prevent the activation of the mobile view).

 Example: